cchrism0426/Lagrange/_posts/2020-09-13-exercise-for-solo-piano-thinking-more-horizontally.md

 <audio src="{{site.github.url}}/assets/posts/exercise-for-solo-piano-thinking-more-horizontally/stella-1.m4a" controls></audio>

-I was lost on why it sounded so stagnant, and upon looking at transcriptions of other jazz pianists, I realized that I was thinking too vertically.
+I was lost on why it sounded so stagnant, and upon looking at transcriptions of other jazz pianists, I realized that I was thinking too vertically and playing too many notes at once.

 ## Vertical vs Horizontal Thinking